nymkappa/udacity-blockchain-nanodegree/README.md

 ## How to register a star

 1. Request authentication using `/requestValidation`.
-You will get a 30 seconds window to sign the provided message.
+You will get a 5 minutes window to sign the provided message.
 2. Sign the recieved message using your Bitcoin wallet.
 3. Validate it using `/message-signature/validate/`, within the `validationWindow` (in seconds).
-4. Register a star using the POST request `/block`
+4. Register a star using the POST request `/block` within 30 minutes.
 5. Explore the blockchain using GET `/block`, `/star/hash:hash`, `/star/address:address`

 ## API Endpoints